0-GEE/SYSTER/README.md

 # User Documentation
 SYSTER is a discord bot written in python with the sole purpose of detecting
+and removing so-called "crash GIFs", corrupted GIFs that crash the client of the viewer.
+Due to the lack of solution to this problem, these GIFs have been maliciously sent to many servers, disrupting the experience of its members.
-and removing so-called "crash GIFs".
-Upon detection, the bot will delete the offending
-message, send a
-warning into the affected text channel, and send a report into a designated
+Upon detection, SYSTER will delete the offending message, send a warning into the affected text channel, and send a report into a designated logging channel.
-logging channel.

 As of now, the bot only targets files which play **as soon as they are scrolled
 into view**, meaning that mp4 attachments (which need to be clicked into in order